Stand with Ukraine flag

 Guided Installation Using ThingsBoard Server Pre-configured Instructions

-• Follow instructions to install Edge and connect to Server.
+• Follow the instructions to install Edge and connect it to the server.

 Manual Installation and Configuration